Performance Breakdown

 4 Reasons to Purchase The Dyson V15S Submarine

-- Excellent vacuuming functionality: The V15S Submarine is basically a V15 Detect with a wet-dry nozzle, so you get the same efficient vacuuming performance.
+- Excellent vacuuming functionality: The V15S Submarine is essentially a V15 Detect with a wet-dry nozzle, providing the same efficient vacuuming performance.

-- Great at cleaning long hair: This model is excellent at picking up hair on hard floors and carpetrs, getting a high percentage (over 95%).
+- Great at cleaning long hair: This model is excellent at picking up hair on hard floors and carpets, getting a high percentage (over 95%).

 - Lighter than a typical wet-dry cordless vacuum: The V15S Submarine is lighter and offers better maneuverability than its bulky wet-dry counterpart.